The Capital Area Regional Planning Commission strengthens the region by engaging communities through planning, collaboration and assistance.

-The Regional Planning Commission carries out land use planning and areawide water quality management planning for the greater Madison region.
-State statutes charge it with the duty of preparing and adopting a master plan for the physical development of the region.
-The Department of Natural Resources contracts with the Commission to maintain a continuing areawide water quality management planning process to manage, protect, and enhance the water resources of the region.
+CARPC is legally responsible for two main regional planning endeavors for the greater Madison region: land use planning and areawide water quality management planning.
+State statutes charge CARPC with the duty of preparing and adopting a master plan for the physical development of the region.
+The Wisconsin Department of Natural Resources contracts with the Commission to maintain a continuing areawide water quality management planning process to manage, protect, and enhance the region’s water resources.

 The Regional Planning Commission was created on May 2, 2007, by Executive Order of Wisconsin Governor James Doyle, pursuant to Wisconsin’s regional planning statute (§ 66.0309).
 The Executive Order identified the need for regional planning in the greater Madison region: